Lew Stansby

-Lew Stansby (born 1940) is an American bridge player from Dublin, California.
-Lew, a former commodities trader lives with wife and fellow national champion JoAnna Stansby.
-Since his first national win in the Reisinger in 1965, he has won over 35 national championships and seven world championships, accumulating a win in every decade since 1965.
+Lew Stansby (August 17, 1940 – May 24, 2024) was an American bridge player from Dublin, California.
+At the time of his death Lew, a former commodities trader, lived with wife and fellow national champion JoAnna Stansby.
+Since his first national win in the Reisinger in 1965, he won over 35 national championships and seven world championships, with a win in every decade since 1965.
+Lew's most successful partnership was with Chip Martel, whom he played with from 1977-2012 and with whom he won his world championships in the Bermuda Bowl, Rosenblum Teams, and World Open Pairs.

 Stansby was inducted into the ACBL Hall of Fame in 2001.
+He died on May 24, 2024, at the age of 83.